eficode-academy/docker-katas/kubernetes-exercises/03-ingress-nginx.md

 echo "$(minikube ip) myapp.local" | sudo tee -a /etc/hosts
 ```

+To make it work for your cluster, replace the minikube ip with a node ip.

 You can now access it on http://myapp.local, though you probably get a https error on the certificate because it was self signed.

 This concludes the exercise for ingress.